 summit, we were amply repaid for our fatigue

 Sir Grenville Temple - Excursions in the Mediterranean - 1835

 Until the beginning of the XIXth century the region surrounding Tunis was known in Europe as Zeugitania, a reference to the division of the Province of Africa into Proconsularis Zeugitana and Valeria Byzacena which was implemented by Emperor Diocletian in 285-292.

 The western limit of Proconsularis Zeugitana was probably placed at Sicca Veneria, near the border with today's Algeria while to the east the province ended at Djebel Zaghouan, an isolated mountain which stands at the end of a plain south of Tunis and which is an obvious landmark as it is visible from a great distance.
 The mountain most likely gave its name to the new province.

-When Emperor Hadrian visited Africa he promoted the construction of a very long aqueduct from Djebel Zaghouan and another nearby location to Carthage.
-The emperor regarded himself as a talented architect and he might have given instructions to local authorities regarding the gigantic nymphaeum which was built at the beginning of the aqueduct.
+When Emperor Hadrian visited Africa in 128 he promoted the construction of a very long aqueduct from Djebel Zaghouan and another nearby location to Carthage.
+The emperor regarded himself as a talented architect and he might have given instructions to local authorities regarding the gigantic nymphaeum (monumental fountain) which was built at the start of the aqueduct.

 Temple of Waters (it resembles Teatro delle Acque at Villa Lancellotti in Frascati)